 (a) Executive Approval Required Pre-Closing.
 The Executive Director or authorized designee may approve amendments to loan terms prior to closing as described in paragraphs (1) - (6) of this subsection.

-(1) Extensions of up to six months to the loan closing date required in 10 TAC §13.11(e) of this chapter (relating to Post-Award Requirements) may be approved prior to closing.
+(1) Extensions of up to six months to the loan closing date required in 10 TAC §13.11(c)(4) of this chapter (relating to Post-Award Requirements) may be approved prior to closing.
 An Applicant must submit sufficient evidence documenting good cause, including but not limited to, documented delays caused by circumstances outside the control of the applicant or constraints in arranging a multiple fund source closing.
 An extension will not be available if an Applicant has:

 (A) Failed to timely begin or complete a process required to close; including, but not limited to: